-The College has total reserves of £30,424,466 and cash balances of £21,766,240, of this £14,120,235 are deposits held with banks which mature within 1 year.
+The College has total reserves of £34,762,370 and cash balances of £26,208,815.
 The College wishes to continue to accumulate reserves and cash balances to create working capital to adequately maintain the estate and allow for some investment in the development of priority areas.

-Tangible fixed asset additions during the year amounted to £3,153,899.
-This was made up of equipment purchases of £305,173 to enhance curriculum and ILT delivery, £419,312 to address the refurbishment of the College estate and £2,429,414 on the new Health and Wellbeing Centre which opened in May 2023.
+Tangible fixed asset additions during the year amounted to £3,697,064 This was made up of equipment purchases of £1,069,280 to enhance curriculum and ILT delivery, £869,154 to address the refurbishment of the College estate and £1,758,630 on the new building projects on the Cronton and Kingsway sites.
 The College is progressing with a phased and affordable approach to create attractive learning environments which are pivotal to the success of the College.
 The College currently has several building projects in progress on both the Kingsway and Cronton Centres amounting to £15m.
 These will be part funded by Further Education Capital Funding streams.